-24. As a result of these considerations, the current version of paragraph 3 provides that the competent authorities of the Contracting States shall endeavour to resolve by mutual agreement cases of dual residence of a person other than an individual.-the "place of effective management" has been adopted as the preference criterion for persons other than individuals.
+24. As a result of these considerations, the current version of paragraph 3 provides that the competent authorities of the Contracting States shall endeavour to resolve by mutual agreement cases of dual residence of a person other than an individual.-the "place of effective management" has been adopted as the preference eriterion for persons other than individuals.
 The place of effective management is the place where key management and commercial decisions that are necessary for the conduct of the entity's business as a whole are in substance made.
-All relevant facts and circumstances must be examined to determine the place of effective management.
-An entity may have more than one place of management, but it can have only one place of effective management at any one time.
+All relevant facts and circumstances must be examined to determine the place of effective management, but it can have only one place of effective management at any one time.

-24.1 Some countries, however, consider that cases of dual residence of personswho are not individuals are relatively rare and should be dealt with on a caseby-case basis.
-Some countries also consider that such a case-by-case approach is the best way to deal with the difficulties in determining the place of effectivemanagement of a legal person that may arise from the use of new communication technologies.
-These countries are free to leave the question of the residence of these persons to be settled by the competent authorities, which can be done by replacingthe paragraph by the following provision:
+24.1 Some countries, however, consider that cases of dual residence of persons who are not individuals are relatively rare and should be dealt with on a case by case basis.
+Some countries also consider that such a case by case approach is the best way to deal with the difficulties in determining the place of effective management of a legal person that may arise from the use of new communication technologies.
+These countries are free to leave the question of the residence of these persons to be settled by the competent authorities, which can be done by replacing the paragraph by the following provision:

 3. Where by reason of the provisions of paragraph 1 a person other than an individual is a resident of both Contracting States, the competent authorities of the Contracting States shall endeavour to determine by mutual agreement the Contracting State of which such person shall be deemed to be a resident for the purposes of the Convention, having regard to its place of effective management, the place where it is incorporated or otherwise constituted and any other relevant factors.
-In the absence of such agreement, such personshall not be entitled to any relief or exemption from tax provided by this-Convention except to the extent and in such manner as may be agreed uponby the competent authorities of the Contracting State.
+In the absence of such agreement, such person shall not be entitled to any relief or exemption from tax provided by this Convention except to the extent and in such manner as may be agreed upon by the competent authorities of the Contracting State.